qaisjp/comm2-report/chapters/3-design/10-existing.md

 # Existing software hosting websites {#sec:bg-api-analysis}

-We discuss a number of the following features for each site:
+In this section analyse three websites used within the software development community for hosting software packages.
+We discuss the following features for each website:

 - **API** Does the website have an API?
     - **Architecture.** Is the API and/or website REST-compliant?
 What is the URL scheme like?